carbon-language/carbon-lang/flang/documentation/FortranIR.md

 ## Introduction

 After semantic analysis is complete and it has been determined that the compiler has a legal Fortran program as input, the parse tree will be lowered to an intermediate representation for the purposes of high-level analysis and optimization.
 In this document, that intermediate representation will be called Fortran IR or FIR.
+The pass that converts from the parse tree and other data structures of the front-end to FIR will be called the "Burnside bridge".

 FIR will be an explicit, operational, and strongly-typed representation, which shall encapsulate control-flow as graphs.